sergeiown/batch_PDF_compressor/README.md

 ### Usage

-1. Install **[Ghostscript](https://www.ghostscript.com/releases/gsdnld.html)** if not already installed.
-2. **[Use the executable installer](https://github.com/sergeiown/batch_PDF_compressor/releases)** *(best practice)* or run a script with a double click or via the command line *(If you are using a batch script, make sure that the text files with messages are available in the `/messages` directory and the modules are available in the `/modules` directory)*.
+1. **[Use the executable installer](https://github.com/sergeiown/batch_PDF_compressor/releases)** *(best practice)* or clone the project and run the `batch_PDF_compressor.bat` script *(If you are using a batch script, make sure that the text files with messages are available in the `/messages` directory and the modules are available in the `/modules` directory)*.
-3. The required language will be selected automatically according to the system settings.
+2. The required language will be selected automatically according to the system settings.
-4. Select the directory containing the PDF files you want to compress.
+3. Select the directory containing the PDF files you want to compress.
 The script will "look" at the lower levels and process the PDFs in the subdirectories on its own.
-5. Select the compression level (1-4) corresponding to the provided options.
+4. Select the compression level (1-4) corresponding to the provided options.
-6. Choose whether to delete or keep the original PDF files.
+5. Choose whether to delete or keep the original PDF files.
-7. After completion you can find the a log file containing information about processed files and compression results at `%UserProfile%\Documents` with the name `batch_PDF_compressor_log.txt`.
+6. After completion you can find the a log file containing information about processed files and compression results at `%UserProfile%\Documents` with the name `batch_PDF_compressor_log.txt`.

 ![image](https://github.com/sergeiown/batch_PDF_compressor/assets/112722061/8c874426-ffab-4d7e-8749-0e70e52fbdb2)